About the MSPH in Health Policy Program

 Students in this program develop skills and experiences in research methods, analysis, and policy formulation, with a strong orientation toward professional practice and opportunities for hands-on policy experience at the federal, state, and local levels.
-Students work in full-time, paid positions in a range of organizations from government to non-profit, consulting, advocacy and administration for the field placement year, offering a seamless transition to a health policy career.
+Students work in full-time, paid positions in a range of organizations from government to non-profit, consulting, advocacy and administration for the field placement year.
+Academic and professional development requirements in the second year of the MSPH program are designed to enrich and not interfere with their employment experience.
+Second year requirements include professional development activities as well as competency-based assignments that support students' transition to and skill development as health policy professionals.
+Additionally in the second year, students have the option to take online courses to continue to advance their training.

 In addition to the core course curriculum, MSPH in Health Policy students take elective courses in year 1 and have the option to continue elective courses in year 2 while on their field placement.
 Students may take this opportunity to specialize in a specific area of policy including: